Why does breastmilk not have enough vitamin D?

 To make things even more complicated, the small amount that is in the breastmilk is not the vitamin D precursor known as 25(OH)D, but rather the actual vitamin D molecule itself.
 What normally happens in our bodies is that the precursor 25(OH)D goes through a transformation in our blood system and becomes the beneficial vitamin D molecule.
 It may sound like a good thing for the final vitamin D product to be in breastmilk, but in fact, it is not ideal because the final vitamin D molecule has a much shorter lifespan then its precursor, with a half-life of 12-24 hours instead of 2-3 weeks for the precursor.
 Therefore, the small amount of the vitamin D molecules that gets transferred into the breastmilk won’t be there for very long.
 This greatly reduces the breastfed baby’s opportunity to uptake the vitamin D.

 What can be done to ensure that a breastfed baby receives the required amount of vitamin D?

 There are two options to consider.

-[vi] Vitamin D: Screening and Supplementation During Pregnancy.
+Vitamin D: Screening and Supplementation During Pregnancy.
 American College of Obstetrics and Gynecology.
-Committee Opinion Number 495, July 2011 reaffirmed 2015. http://www.acog.org/Resources-And-Publications/Committee-Opinions/Committee-on-Obstetric-Practice/Vitamin-D-Screening-and-Supplementation-During-Pregnancy
+Committee Opinion Number 495, July 2011 reaffirmed 2015. https://www.acog.org/Clinical-Guidance-and-Publications/Committee-Opinions/Committee-on-Obstetric-Practice/Vitamin-D-Screening-and-Supplementation-During-Pregnancy